Arthritis - Best Treatments

 Does Cold Weather Affect your Arthritis?

 So you have osteoarthritis?
 When winter comes do you feel it in your bones?
 That is not a joke.
-Arthritis sufferers have a more difficult time getting through the winter and there are 46 million adults with arthritis in the United States.
+Arthritis sufferers have a more difficult time getting through the winter, and there are nearly 30 million adults with osteoarthritis in the United States.
 Rheumatoid arthritis affects 2.1 million Americans.
 Even 200,00 children and babies have arthritis or a rheumatic condition.
 Arthritis is the leading cause of disability in the US>

 So, exactly what is arthritis?
 The actual word arthritis means joint inflammation.
 It is an auto-immune disease.
 Arthritis is more common in women and also in people over age 65, but it affects all ethnic groups.
 Osteoarthritis and rheumatoid are the two most common types of arthritis